LebintitiKobe/EbuyEmporium/ReadMe.md

 3.  **Method Used to find duplicates**

 - We assumed that customers with same names and postcode are the same .
-  This was dues to guest detail not containing age column
+  This was due to guest detail not containing age column
 - This is a reasonable assumption , but not as accurate as also considering age when finding duplicates .
 - If there is way to get extra detail on guest and registered customers